The first cable park in all of northern Thailand

 In the last 20 years, cable technology has evolved leaps and bounds, spurring on something of a rebirth for the world of wakeboarding.
 It’s now more affordable, more eco-friendly, and heaps more fun due to the obstacle revolution that’s grown alongside it.

 In fact, there are now more than 1000 cable parks in the world- and that number continues to grow as emerging markets like Eastern Europe, South America and Southeast Asia become more involved with the sport.

 Now Chiang Mai is jumping on the wake wagon as well, with a brand new 2.0 cable park from Canyon Wake Park having just set up shop in a great spot 25 minutes from town.
 If you’re looking to get fit while also having a blast on the water, this one’s for you!

 2.0 systems are basically made up of only two towers with the cable carrier running back and forth, and can only carry 1 rider at a time.

 They are more and more often preferred to full size cable parks (typically 5 or 6 towers making a loop and carrying up to 10 riders at once) due to their low initial cost of investment and the fact that they’re much more accessible for beginners or riders looking to train hard on a new trick (as it’s designed to stop the cable whenever the rider falls, bring the handle back to him/her, and start again).

-About 200 meters long (a generous length compared to most 2.0 systems) and built by cable manufacturer Spin, Canyon Wake Park offers attractive prices, from 200 baht for a 10 minute set, 400 baht for an hour pass (where you share the cable with up to 3 other riders for 5-7 minute sets each), and 750 baht for a full day pass including access to the massive water park located on the same lake.
+About 200 meters long (a generous length compared to most 2.0 systems) and built by cable manufacturer Spin, Canyon Wake Park offers attractive prices, from $17 for a morning pass, $23 for an afternoon pass, and $28 for a full day pass including access to the massive water park located on the same lake.